The Variational Method of Moments: Related Work

-Alternatively, a couple of recent works propose extending the 2SLS method in the case where both stages are performed using infinite-dimensional feature maps and ridge regularization; \emph{i.e.} both stages are performed using kernel ridge regression.
+Alternatively, a couple of recent works propose extending the 2SLS method in the case where both stages are performed using infinite-dimensional feature maps and ridge regularization; \emph{i.e.}, both stages are performed using kernel ridge regression.
 The \emph{Kernel IV} method of \citet{singh2019kernel} proposes to do this in a very direct way, by regressing $\phi(T)$ on $\psi(Z)$, and then regressing $Y$ on $h(\phi(Z))$, where both the feature maps $\phi$ and $\psi$ are infinite dimensional, and implicitly defined by some kernels $K_Z$ and $K_T$ under Mercer's theorem.
 In the case of learning $h$, this corresponds to solving for a linear operator between two RKHSs and in general is ill-posed, so this regression is performed using Tikhonov regularization.
-Then, the second-stage problem corresponds to performing RKHS regression using some implicit kernel depending on $h$, and is performed using ridge regularization.
+Then, the second-stage problem corresponds to performing RKHS regression using some implicit kernel depending on $h$, and is performed again using Tikhonov regularization.
 Ultimately, however, by appealing to the representer theorem the regressions don't need to be performed separately, and there is a simple closed form solution.

-Similarly, the \emph{Dual IV} method of \citet{muandet2019dual} comes from considering the problem of 2SLS using RKHSs for each stage.
-However, instead of performing the two stages directly they instead appeal to Fenchel duality in order to re-formulate the two-stage problem as a min-max problem, with estimator given by $\argmin_{\theta \in \Theta} \sup_{f \in \mathcal F} \e_n[(g(T;\theta) - Y) f(Y,Z)] - (1/2) \e_n[f(Y,Z)^2]$, where $\mathcal F$ and $\Theta$ are both norm-bounded RKHSs, and $g(t;\theta) = \theta(t)$.
-We note that this estimator is superficially somewhat similar to kernel VMM, however $f$ is a function of both $Z$ and $Y$ and the motivation of the algorithm is very different.
-Ultimately, they propose a closed-form estimator based on the representer theorem, which has an extremely similar structure to the closed form of the \emph{kernel IV} estimator.
-For both this work and that of \citet{singh2019kernel}, the focus is slightly different to ours; their theoretical analysis where present is in terms of consistency or regret, whereas our focus is on theoretical analysis in terms of semiparametric efficiency.
+Similarly, the \emph{Dual IV} method of \citet{muandet2020dual} considers 2SLS using RKHSs for each stage and formulates this as a minimax problem of the form $\argmin_{\theta \in \Theta} \sup_{f \in \mathcal F} \e_n[(g(T;\theta) - Y) f(Y,Z)] - (1/2) \e_n[f(Y,Z)^2]$.
+Ultimately, both this paper and the work of \citet{singh2019kernel} propose closed-form estimators that are superficially similar to ours in \cref{lem:kernel-vmm-closed-form-iv}, but without any terms corresponding to optimal weighting.
+However, their focus is slightly different to ours; their theoretical analysis where present is in terms of consistency or regret, whereas the focus of our theoretical analysis is semiparametric efficiency.

 The recent \emph{Deep IV} method of \citet{hartford2017deep} proposes to extend 2SLS using deep learning.
 Specifically, they propose in the first stage to fit the conditional distribution of $X$ given $Z$, for example using a mixture of Gaussians parametrized by neural networks, or by fitting a generative model using some other methodology such as generative adversarial networks or variational autoencoders.
 Then, in the second stage, they propose to minimize $(1/n) \sum_{i=1}^n (Y_i - \hat\e[g(X; \theta) \mid Z_i])^2$, where the conditional expectation $\hat\e[\cdot \mid z]$ is estimated using the model from the first stage, and $g$ is parameterized using some neural network architecture.
 This approach has the advantage of being flexible and building on recent advances in deep learning, however they do not provide any concrete theoretical characterizations, and since the first stage is bound to be imperfectly specified this can suffer from the ``forbidden regression'' issue \citep[\S4.6.1]{angrist2008mostly}.